Office of the Ombudsperson

 - Miscellaneous - fear of retaliation, safety, stress, ethical dilemmas, communication breakdown, work environment, and other issues hindering professional development

 - Determine guilt of any party in a dispute

 - Get involved in any formal litigation or testify in court

 - Replace any official university office, department, or process

 About the Ombudsperson

-Ombudsperson Sally Bliss, R.N., M.S.B., is also a clinical ethicist at Fletcher Allen Health Care and University of Vermont adjunct assistant professor of medicine.
+Ombudsperson Sally Bliss, R.N., M.S.B., is also a clinical ethicist at The University of Vermont Medical Center and University of Vermont adjunct assistant professor of medicine.
 She was appointed as Ombudsperson for the UVM College of Medicine in January 2013, and will report to College of Medicine Dean Frederick C. Morin III, M.D.
 She also works closely and collaboratively with the Learning Environment and Professionalism Committee.

-A nurse and bioethicist, Bliss began her career at the former Medical Center Hospital of Vermont (now Fletcher Allen) as a nurse in the Surgical Intensive Care Unit, where she gained the knowledge and skills required to support patients, families and multidisciplinary professionals.
+A nurse and bioethicist, Bliss began her career at the former Medical Center Hospital of Vermont (now The UVM Medical Center) as a nurse in the Surgical Intensive Care Unit, where she gained the knowledge and skills required to support patients, families and multidisciplinary professionals.
 She also served as a house-wide clinical supervisor and administrator, assuring clinical integrity and interdisciplinary collaboration.
 Bliss holds a Master of Science degree in bioethics from the Union Graduate College/Mt.
 Sinai School of Medicine Program for Bioethics, where she taught for four years as an assistant professor of clinical ethics.
-She returned to Fletcher Allen in 2009 in the Office of Clinical Ethics, where she is currently serving as interim director while Robert Macauley, M.D., is on sabbatical.
+She returned to The UVM Medical Center in 2009 in the Office of Clinical Ethics, where she is currently serving as interim director while Robert Macauley, M.D., is on sabbatical.